roundcube/roundcubemail/skins/elastic/README.md

 - Every button, that is not <button> nor <input> should have inner <span class="inner"> element for the button label.

+- Every iframe need to be wrapped by an element with `iframe-wrapper` class.
+It is required to have proper scrolling on mobile devices.

 - Special attributes:
     - `data-hidden`: Makes a menu entry/button hidden on specified screen sizes.
       Can be used for example for functionality not implemented or that has no sense